ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/conditionals.rst

 Errors
 ******

 There are two errors associated with conditionals.
+The errors will be displayed based on your :ref:`debug preferences <output-debug-pref-label>`.

 Invalid Conditional
 ===================